dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 # {{ title }}

-From my observations, I believe that fullstack software engineers have a distinct advantage over specialist software engineers as we move further into the era of agentic AI.
-Specialist engineers will still be required in many domains, but for the general development of small to medium sized systems, the balance will most likely swing in favour of fullstack software engineers.
+Fullstack software engineers have a distinct advantage over specialist software engineers as we move further into the era of agentic AI.
+Specialist engineers will remain essential in many domains, but for general development of small to medium sized systems, the balance will swing in favour of fullstack software engineers.

 <img src="/content-software/images/fullstack-software-engineer.webp" alt="Fullstack Software Engineer" class="article-image-primary" style="max-width: 100%; margin-bottom: 1em; float:none; padding:0;" />